marklishman/angular-snippets/README.md

 # AngularSnippets

-A mixture of working Angular code snippets used on the [lishman.io](http://lishman.io) website.
+A mixture of working Angular code snippets from the [lishman.io](http://lishman.io) website.